dhellmann/pymotw/PyMOTW/ConfigParser/index.rst

 The "portal" section refers to the approach document web site.
-Once the diffs were ready to be posted to the site, the tool would load the config file using the ConfigParser module to access the URL.
+Once the diffs were ready to be posted to the site, the tool would load the config file using :mod:`ConfigParser` to access the URL.
 That might look something like this:

 .. include:: configparser_example.py
     :literal: